claude

 typescript

-// INPUT: schema.sql from previous task
+// INPUT: schema.sql from prior task

 // OUTPUT: TypeScript interfaces and Prisma client